Demaurr/random-media-player/Readme.md

 - **Playback Controls**: Provides controls for play, pause, stop, fast-forward, and rewind.
 - **Saving Favorites**: Save Favorite Media or Screen Capture in Your Defined Folder.
 - **Watch History**: Keeps track of watched videos and their playback durations.
+- **Image Viewing**: View Screen Captures in a Separate Image Viewer.
-- **Statistics**: Displays statistics on watched videos, including total duration watched and frequency of playback.
+- **Statistics**(TBA): Displays statistics on watched videos, including total duration watched and frequency of playback.
 - **Customization**: Users can customize the application by selecting different video files, adjusting volume, and viewing playback progress.

 ## Usage